 Achamore House stands within what is perhaps Gigha's main visitor attraction (other than the island itself): the magnificent 50 acre Achamore Gardens.
 These gardens were largely created by the then laird, Sir James Horlick during his ownership of Gigha between 1944 and 1972, and restored to their former glory in recent years following the purchase of the island by its inhabitants on 15 March 2002, with support from Highlands and Islands Enterprise and the Lottery-based Scottish Land Fund.

 Like much of the rest of the island, the gardens are now managed by the Isle of Gigha Heritage Trust.
 The community buyout in 2002 brought to a conclusion an unsettled period during which the population declined from a high point in 1841 of 550 (including Cara Island) to 326 in 1911; 240 in 1931; and to 110 in 2001.
-Greater stability and improved future prospects has seen the population increase to around 150 since then.
+Greater stability and improved future prospects saw the population increase significantly, to 163, by 2011.